pria115/eTe-analysis/README.md

  # General Rule of Thumb in Creating Tasks, Assigining Tasks and Making Pull Requests

 - Use "issues" tab to register the tasks to which member(s) are assigned or your favourite tasks assigned to yourself
-- Mention Issue Id  "#xx" in the pull request to the master repository
+- State Issue Id  "#xx" in the pull request name / title/ message to allow the teams knows that what your Pull request is about and to which task(issue) it is for